Morgan Geekie: Playing career

-Amateur
+Early career

-Growing up in Manitoba, Geekie played youth hockey with the Yellowhead Chiefs of the Manitoba U-18 'AAA' Hockey League (MMHL).
-In his rookie season, Geekie led the team with 53 points through 44 games and was subsequently named a Second Team All-Star in addition to Player of the Week, Rookie of the Week, and Offensive Player of the Month.
-Following his outstanding season, Geekie signed a contract with the Tri-City Americans of the Western Hockey League (WHL).
-He subsequently joined the Americans for their final regular-season game, where he scored the teams' only goal in an eventual 6–1 loss.
+Geekie was selected by the Tri-City Americans of the Western Hockey League (WHL) in the fifth round, 90th overall, of the 2013 WHL bantam draft.
+For the 2013–14 season, Geekie remained in his native Manitoba, playing minor hockey with the Yellowhead Chiefs of the Manitoba U-18 'AAA' Hockey League (MMHL).
+In his rookie season with the Chiefs, Geekie led the Chiefs with 25 goals and 53 points through 44 games, also placing 12th in league scoring.
+His performance also led him to be named to the MMHL's Second All-Star Team.
+On March 14, 2014, Geekie signed a contract with Americans.
+He subsequently joined the Americans for their final regular-season game, in which he scored the team's only goal in an eventual 6–1 loss.